 What to Do in a Dental Emergency

 Contact our office.
-If you ever find yourself experiencing a dental emergency in Houston, you should give us a call as soon as possible.
+If you ever find yourself experiencing a dental emergency in Louetta, you should give us a call as soon as possible.
 We’ll pencil you in at your earliest convenience.
 Over the phone, we’ll provide first-aid instructions to help you manage your situation in the meantime.

 Have an emergency exam.
 When you get to our office, Dr. Castleberry will conduct an oral examination to identify the cause of your emergency.
 Using our findings, we’ll create a custom treatment plan to get you out of pain.

 Get the care you need.
 Our team might be able to temporarily address your emergency during your appointment.
 However, you may have to return to our office for additional treatment depending on the situation at hand.
 Some common services include fillings, dental crowns, root canal therapy, gum disease treatment, and tooth extractions.

 Dental emergencies often fall into one of two categories: those attributed to an infection or those sustained from physical trauma of some kind.
 For example, maybe you have a serious toothache that became worse over time, or you suffered a sports injury that resulted in a broken or knocked-out tooth.
 Regardless of the type of emergency you’re facing, we ask that you call our office right away to make an appointment and get helpful advice from our team.
 In the meantime, here’s what you can do to improve your situation.

 Naturally, emergency dental care comes with a price.
 It’s important to be aware of the costs involved before you agree to any sort of treatment.
 Sometimes only a minor filling will be required, but, in other situations, treatments such as root canal therapy may be necessary.
 At The Castleberry Center, the cost of emergency dentistry in Louetta will be explained to you ahead of time so you know what to expect when the time comes for payment.